FelixFonteneau/katacoda-scenarios/clojure-aws-api/step4.md

 ## Final Code

-We can summarize the previous code in our main function:
+We can summarize all the previous code in our main function:

 <pre class="file" data-filename="aws-api-tutorial/src/aws_api_tutorial/core.clj"
     data-target="replace">